ispc/ispc/docs/ispc_for_gen.rst

    ispc --target=genx-x8 --emit-spirv foo.ispc -o foo.spv

+You can also generate L0 binary using ``--emit-zebin`` flag.
+Please note that currently SPIR-V format is more stable but feel free to experiment with L0 binary.

 Also two new ``arch`` options were introduced: ``genx32`` and ``genx64``.
 ``genx64`` is default and corresponds to 64-bit host and has 64-bit pointer size, ``genx32`` corresponds to 32-bit host and has 32-bit pointer size.

 To generate LLVM bitcode, use the ``--emit-llvm`` flag.
 To generate LLVM bitcode in textual form, use the ``--emit-llvm-text`` flag.

 Optimizations are on by default; they can be turned off with ``-O0``.
 However, for the current release, it is not recommended to use ``-O0``, there are several